debezium/debezium-design-documents/gsoc/2026/siddhantcvdi/proposal.md

 The record header in a cell contains serial types.
 Serial types in the record header tell the decoder what type each column value is and how many bytes it occupies in the body.
 The decoder reads the header first to collect all serial types, then reads the body values in order.
 For example, serial type 1 means a 1-byte signed integer, serial type 7 means an 8-byte IEEE 754 float, and odd values ≥ 13 mean UTF-8 text with length (N-13)/2.
 The decoder reads all serial types from the header first, then reads the body values in order using those sizes.

+### WITHOUT ROWID Tables
+WITHOUT ROWID tables use index b-tree pages (0x0A) instead of table b-tree pages (0x0D).
+According to the SQLite file format specification, the only differences are that there is no rowid varint in the cell, PK columns appear first in the record body, and the overflow threshold formula uses the index b-tree calculation `(((U-12)*64/255)-23)` rather than the table b-tree one `(U-35)`.
+We can handle this with a separate code path: skip the rowid varint read, use the declared PK columns from schema metadata as the composite diff key, and apply the correct overflow threshold.

 ### Overflow Pages
 When a row's payload exceeds roughly 1/4 of the page size, SQLite stores the overflow in overflow pages.
 The cell on the leaf page contains only the first portion of the record and a 4-byte pointer to the first overflow page.
 Each overflow page begins with a 4-byte pointer to the next, followed by continuation data.
 The decoder follows this chain, reading each overflow page from the WAL frame map or .db file, until the full record is reassembled.